Michael Essien says he is confident Real Madrid have the quality to see off Galatasaray in the quarter-finals of the Champions League.

-The Chelsea loanee has stressed that the Turkish champion should not be underestimated, but is nonetheless optimistic about Madrid's chances of making it to the last four.
+The Chelsea loanee has stressed that the Turkish champions should not be underestimated, but is nonetheless optimistic about Madrid's chances of making it to the last four.

 Essien is already looking further ahead than Galatasaray, though, and is determined to go all the way in the competition.

-"Of course we understand the desire of the fans to win the 10th European cup.
-It's not only the fans who want it, the players, the management and the whole club want to win," Essien stated.
-"The coach wants a third one, I want my second one [back to back], those who haven’t won it before want to taste it for the first time and so on."
+He continued: "Of course we understand the desire of the fans to win the 10th European cup.
+It's not only the fans who want it, the players, the management and the whole club want to win.

-Madrid last won the Champions League in 2001-02 when it beat Bayer Leverkusen 2-1.
+Madrid last won the Champions League in 2001-02 when they beat Bayer Leverkusen 2-1.